BrockDSL/Hand_Written_Digit_Recognition_Project/README.md

 [Git-Hub Repo][gitlink]

 # Title
-Python TensorFlow Neural Network Project
+Python TensorFlow Neural Network

-### Brief Introduction
-This project will go over the creation and usage of a TensorFlow neural network.

 ### Description

-Content
+This project will go over the creation and usage of a TensorFlow neural network in the application of data validation for large data sets.

 ### Conclusion.